 The pumpkin cake is full of fall spices like cinnamon, ginger, nutmeg, and all-spice.
 It’s perfect for your Thanksgiving menu, Halloween, or any event.
 Plus, I have made this carrot pumpkin cake in both two layers and one layer; both are delicious.

-- Extra moist crumb, slightly dense, and super soft.
+- Insane Texture: It’s extra moist crumb, slightly dense, and super soft.

-- Added crunch and flavor from the shredded coconut and toasted walnuts.
+- Loaded with Flavor: We add shredded coconut and toasted walnuts.

 - Try these pumpkin oatmeal bars for another flavorful pumpkin recipe!